Skip to content

 - uses: ./.github/actions/setup

-- run: poetry run invoke docs
+- run: uv run invoke docs

 - uses: JamesIves/github-pages-deploy-action@v4